KillianCourvoisier/oboardgame-project-Nautilus/README.md

 Everyone in the team involved his best in this realisation, in one month deadline, after five month of intensive learning in a new professional branch for each of us.

-We do want to continue the development of Oboardgame but we're all busy with life since then, so stay tuned for potential evolutions.
+We do want to continue the development of Oboardgame but we're all busy with life since then, so stay tuned for potentialevolutions.

-Hope you like the concept !
+Hope you like the concept!

 __Killian Courvoisier__ - *Lead Dev Back on Oboardgame*